SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-Yash-Jain.md

 In a broad sense, `remote_data_manger` will have the following functionalities:-
  1. `remote_data_manger` will download and cache the data to `$HOME/sunpy/data/...` when its first needed.

-2. `remote_data_manger` will do some kind of validation that will ensure that the data is transferred correctly (SHA hashes etc).
+2. `remote_data_manger` will do some kind of validation that will ensure that the data is transferred correctly (SHA or MD5 hashes).
 3. `remote_data_manger`  will provide a mechanism by which users can re-download data whenever data changes on the remote server.
 4. `remote_data_manager` will support multiple mirrors.